LPAndersson/SIML/docs/04-statisticalLearning.md

-# Statistical learning (draft) {#ch-statLearn}
+# Statistical learning {#ch-statLearn}

-In this chapter we will discuss statistical learning from a mostly theoretical perspective.
+In this chapter we will discuss *statistical learning* from a mostly theoretical perspective.
 That is, we will discuss when and why statistical learning can be expected to work.

 We begin by defining what we mean by statistical learning and the different types of statistical learning.
 Then we will display some examples that motivate our theoretical discussion and after that we will see two different theoretical perspectives on learning.